omerio/appstart/README.md

 Appstart
 ========

-Appstart is a Java boilerplate template for rapid development of multi-module [Google App Engine][1] applications based on [Google Guice][2], a lightweight dependency injection framework.
+Appstart is an opinionated Java boilerplate template for rapid development of multi-module [Google App Engine][1] applications based on [Google Guice][2], a lightweight dependency injection framework.
 Appstart uses the [App Engine Maven plugin][4], it has a parent pom and 3 maven projects.
 2 of the projects (appstart-front and appstart-backend) are App Engine modules.

 App Engine multi-module applications are organized as an unpacked [Java Enterprise Archive (EAR)][17] directory structure.
 This project contains the following directories: